 The Advantages of Ball Bearings

-It’s important to note that unlike roller bearings, ball bearings operate on a point contact, meaning that they have a very small contact area with the load.
+It’s important to note that, unlike roller bearings, ball bearings operate on a point contact, meaning that they have a very small contact area with the load.
 This provides a low amount of friction, making ball bearings a great option for applications that require speed, as well as smooth rotational motion.

 Due to their point contact, ball bearings do not operate the best under heavy loads.
 Because of this, they are primarily used in applications that have higher speeds and lighter loads

-The Benefits of Roller Bearings
+The Advantages of Roller Bearings

-Most notably, roller bearings have a line contact instead of a point contact, which means they offer a greater surface area than ball bearings.
+Most notably, industrial roller bearings have a line contact instead of a point contact, which means they offer a greater surface area than ball bearings.
 This allows roller bearings to take on larger capacities and higher shock resistance without deforming or failing, unlike ball bearings, which can fail after a set number of revolutions.